Why We Need Empathetic Leadership More than Ever

 Some people are naturally born empathetic leaders.
 But empathy is also a skill to learn.
 Leaders do not wear titles.
 You do not have to be a manager or an executive team member to be a leader and an empathetic leader.
 Everyone should apply an empathetic leadership style in what they do.
 You can start from a small step by recognizing that you are working with people who have feelings and thoughts, who have family and friends behind the computer screen, who also want to enjoy their work and private lives just like you.

 Sometimes when we are too focused on the tasks and goals that we want to achieve, we tend to forget the human aspect of an organization.
 When your co-worker is late for a meeting, your subordinate does not deliver what he/ she promises, or when things go awry in a project—think of the human behind it all.
-Your co-worker might have a problem with his computer prior to the meeting, your subordinate might be struggling to take care of a sick family member, someone in the project might be fighting an illness.
+Your co-worker might have a problem with his computer before the meeting, your subordinate might be struggling to take care of a sick family member, someone in the project might be fighting an illness.
 Being kind and understanding is the key to empathetic leadership and a successful organization, and now is time for empathetic leaders to take over the steering wheel in the organization.